kimsniper/ros2_roboticarm_demo/roboticarm_ros2_ws/README.md

 ### Reference

-This directory is based on [this](https://github.com/AntoBrandi/Robotics-and-ROS-2-Learn-by-Doing-Manipulators) repo
+This workspace is based on [this](https://github.com/AntoBrandi/Robotics-and-ROS-2-Learn-by-Doing-Manipulators) repo